robotique-ecam/cdfr/src/modules/localisation/README.md

 We now just have to compare the vlx computed pose and vision pose of the robot, if those are really near ( < 5cm, <0.1rad ) and the estimated projection of vlx on the walls are effectively on the right wall, we're considering the correction as valid.
 The valid transformation is sent to drive for it to re-adjust odometry.
 If the vlx computed pose isn't considered as valid, the vision pose is sent to drive.

-After sending the correction transformation to drive, we have to restart the vlx sample thread with a starting delay of 0.65 seconds.
+After sending the correction transformation to drive, we have to restart the vlx sample thread with a starting delay of 0.65 second.

 ### Near walls routine

 There's a specific behavior of this package near walls: in the odom callback, while detecting the robot position being near walls (<30cm from a wall), the node short circuit the behavior previously presented and adopt a new strategy.

-This strategy consider an "infinite" sampling of the vlx sampling thread with no starting delay.
+This strategy considers an "infinite" sampling of the vlx sampling thread with no starting delay.
 Each 0.5 seconds odom callback, the node ask for an odometry re-adjustment considering the last robot pose that sent drive.

 As previously, there's a comparison between stamps to get the nearest one of the queue that gives the sample to consider for calculation.
 When calculating the new pose from the vlx distance values, the thread is stopped avoid overloading of the localisation_node thread.

 If the computed pose is considered as valid, it's sent to drive to re-adjust odometry.
-Else the pose is just thrown away and nothing is sent to re-adjust odometry.
+Else the pose is just thrown away, and nothing is sent to re-adjust odometry.

-Then, the vlx sampling thread is restarted with no delay because the node can continues trying to readjust odometry with vision callback with the strategy described in the previous paragraph.
+Then, the vlx sampling thread is restarted with no delay because the node can continue trying to readjust odometry with vision callback with the strategy described in the previous paragraph.

 ### Avoiding concurrency problems

 You've understood it, the localisation node contains several threads (odom callback, marker callback and vlx sample).
-In order to avoid concurrency problems (especially deadlocks, several thread starting, overloading etc.) several strategies are deployed:
+In order to avoid concurrency problems (especially deadlocks, several thread starting, overloading, etc.) several strategies are deployed:
 - **Deadlocks:**
  The resources shared by several threads can be writable only in one thread, in other threads, this resources is only readable.
  - **Several thread starting:**
 Only one vlx sampling thread can be started, when asking for the creation of this thread, there's a check of this existing thread before creating it or raising that this thread is already running.
-Same thing for stopping this thread, if no vlx sampling thread is existing, the node raising that this thread doesn't exist.
+Same thing for stopping this thread, if no vlx sampling thread exists, the node raises that this thread doesn't exist.
 - **Overloading:**
 Getting vlx values is a blocking call, so there's a need of a small non-blocking delay between each sample that allow the node doing its other works.